ikelaiah/argparser-fp/README.md

   Parser.Init;
   try
     Parser.AddBoolean('v','verbose','Enable verbose');
-    Parser.ParseCommandLineKnown(leftovers);
+    Parser.ParseCommandLine;
-    // leftovers contains tokens after `--`, if any finally
+    leftovers := Parser.Leftovers; // tokens after `--`, if any
+  finally
     Parser.Done;
   end;
 end;
 ```

-Use `ParseCommandLine` when you don't need the `--` semantics and prefer the simplest call-site.
+  If you previously used `ParseCommandLineKnown`, it continues to work as before; `ParseCommandLine` simply provides the same `--` semantics with a simpler call-site.

+Important: the parser no longer prints help or exits during parsing.
+The presence of `-h`/`--help` sets the built-in `help` flag; after calling `ParseCommandLine` your program should check `Parser.HasError` and `Parser.GetBoolean('help')` and then call `Parser.ShowUsage` or `Parser.ShowHelp` and exit if appropriate.
+This prevents the parser from freeing internal resources unexpectedly while your program continues running.

 Additional notes

 - Boolean negation: long boolean options also support a `--no-<name>` form to explicitly set a boolean flag to False.
 Example: `--no-verbose`.
 - Positional arguments: `AddPositional` creates ordered (positional) arguments.
 Use the optional `NArgs` parameter to control how many tokens a positional consumes. `NArgs = -1` means ‘‘greedy’’ (consume until the next option or the end of the line).
 - AllowMultiple / GetAll*: For options that can appear multiple times (for example `--tag a --tag b`), use the `GetAll*` helpers (e.g., `GetAllString`, `GetAllArray`) to retrieve every occurrence in the order parsed.